NESII/MAPLWrapper/README.md

 Then, in the CAP.rc file you can add imports or exports to NUOPC from MAPL.

-For imports add a line called "CAP_IMPORTS:" followed by a list of MAPL import names.
-For exports you must also add a comma followed by the component name.
+For imports add a line called "CAP\_IMPORTS:" followed by a list of MAPL import names.
+For exports it is "CAP\_EXPORTS:"you must also add a comma followed by the component name.

 For example,